The Why for Collaborative Work Space

 Why a collaborative work space?
 Working for yourself shouldn’t have to mean being on your own.
-Leaving behind traditional employment is becoming increasingly normal for many but its not an easy step to take because the moment you decide to strike out on your own, you become responsible for everything.
+Leaving behind traditional employment is becoming increasingly normal for many but it’s not an easy step to take because the moment you decide to strike out on your own, you become responsible for everything.
 For many they don’t necessarily have a lot of help, or mentors to bounce things off of but in the collaborative work space you do.
 To forge your own path is a great thing, but doing it alone can be hard but thankfully today we have CoWorking spaces, shared communities full with entrepreneurs.